 Posted on October 23, 2020

 But did you know there are two different kinds of curved chair lifts?
-Today we’ll break down these two main categories: tube rail and flat rail.
+We’ll break down these two main categories: tube rail and flat rail.

 The gold standard of curved chair lifts with flat rails is the custom flat rail.
 As you might imagine, the manufacturer designs these to fit your individual staircase precisely.
 Accessibility professionals will visit your home, and take photographs and measurements for the manufacturing process.
 This process typically takes 2-4 weeks, but the dividends are worth it.
 The ride is as smooth as can be, and it’s unrivaled in terms of speed.
 The weight limit can be as high as 400 pounds.
 You don’t have to worry about exposed gears, and they will even take up less space in your stairway!

 Signature Elevators & Accessible Design, LLC works with leading manufacturers to provide you with the beautiful residential elevator that you need.
 Located in Rockville, MD, we have years of experience with incorporating elevators into multi-story homes and working with customers to ensure the elevator meets their specific needs.
 With styles from modern tubes to wood-paneled cabs, Signature Elevators has all the tools you need to build the perfect elevator for your home!
-Visit our website or contact us at (301)-251-1659 for more information.
+Contact us at (301) 251-1658 for more information.
 The manufacturers we represent are: